-5. Building and Parking Placement.
+6. Building and Parking Placement.

 - a.
 Setbacks.
-County standards within Section 3.16 of Article 3 Division 2 describe how setbacks are measured in Redevelopment Zoning Districts.
-Section 3.15.B provides exceptions to minimum lot size requirements. - b.
+Setbacks are measured from the property line and are illustrated in the Building Types for each Redevelopment Zoning District. - b.
 Frontage.
 Frontage is the percentage of the total width of a lot minus the required setbacks, which is required to be occupied by the primary façade of a building.
-Building frontage requirements are set within each building type. - i.
-The primary façade shall be generally parallel to the right-of-way, located in accordance with the minimum and maximum front setback requirements of the zoning subdistrict. - ii.
+Building Frontage requirements are established within each Building Type. - i.
+The primary façade shall be generally parallel to the right-of-way, located in accordance with the minimum and maximum front setback requirements of the zoning Subdistrict. - ii.
 The location of the primary façade is not changed by the projection of architectural elements such as cornices, bay windows, awnings, porches, balconies, stoops, or arcades. - iii.
-On corner lots, the primary façade shall extend from the corner to ensure that new development or civic open space defines the corner. - 6.
+On corner lots, the primary façade shall extend from the corner to ensure that new development or civic open space defines the corner. - 7.
 Accessory uses and structures.
-Accessory uses and structures shall be governed by Section 3.201, LDR, except as provided in this section.
+Accessory uses and structures shall be governed by Section 3.201, Div.
+4, Article 3 except as provided in this section, 12.1.04.

-7. Accessory Dwelling Units
+8. Accessory Dwelling Units